microbit-foundation/dev-docs/latest-revision/latest-revision-editors.md

 * TOC
 {:toc}

 Thanks for your continuing support of the micro:bit.
-There is a wonderful  breadth of [third party editors](https://microbit.org/code/#other-editors) available for the micro:bit that support different coding languages and learning scenarios.
+There are a wonderful breadth of [third party editors](https://microbit.org/code/#other-editors) available for the micro:bit that support different coding languages and learning scenarios.
 This article provides information to help you continue to support the 5 million existing micro:bits in the world and the latest board revision with the exciting new features of a speaker and microphone.

 If you'd like to keep up to date with technical information about the device, please sign up to our [DAL, Devices and Editors mailing list](http://eepurl.com/dyRx-v) which provides information on hardware revisions, or key low-level software changes as early as possible.